lennart-benschop/cerberus-z80-forth/README.md

 - squares.4th (a short example program).
 - primes.4th (a primes benchmark example).
 - testcode.4th (example for code definitions).
+- restit.4th a Tetris-like game.
+- serpent.4th a Snake-like game.
 - tester.4th and core.4th (a regression test suite).
 Note that this is by a different author and not covered by the GPLv3.
 - glosgen.4th and doglos.4th  Tools used to generate the glossary.txt file.